Back to stories list

 High up amongst the clouds they fell asleep.
 Donkey dreamed that his mother was sick and calling to him.
 And when he woke up…

-Mithambo inachoka pamozi ndi mzake, mdala.
+… Mithambo inasowa pamozi ndi mzake, nkalamba ija.

 … the clouds had disappeared along with his friend, the old man.

-Bulu anaziwa zomwe anafunika kuchita.
+Bulu pomaliza anadziwa zomwe anafunika kucita.

 Donkey finally knew what to do.